AnupamKris/t3cc/README.md

 pnpm tauri build
 ```

-This command will compile your application and create distributable packages for your target platforms.
-You can find the built packages in the `src-tauri/target/release/bundle` directory.

 ## Modifying Application Shortcuts

-Application-specific logic and potentially shortcut definitions are often managed within the Rust backend.
-To change or define application shortcuts, you will need to modify the `src-tauri/src/lib.rs` file.
+To change opening shortcut, you can modify the `src-tauri/src/lib.rs` file.